spinnaker/spinnaker.github.io/guides/tutorials/codelabs/pubsub-to-appengine/index.md

     ]
     ```

-    This is a [Jinja](http://jinja.pocoo.org/docs/2.9/) template that defines the tranformation between the pubsub message structure and the artifact format
+    This is a [Jinja](http://jinja.pocoo.org/docs/2.9/) template that defines the tranformation from the Pub/Sub message structure to the artifact format
     Spinnaker understands.
-The json snippet above defines the mapping specific to the GCS pubsub message, but these are entirely
+The JSON snippet above defines the mapping specific to the GCS Pub/Sub message, but these are entirely
     user-supplied and can specify any valid Jinja transformation.

-    Make sure the file permissions on the template file are configured so that Spinnaker can read the file: `sudo chown spinnaker <template>`.
+    Make sure the file permissions on this template file are configured so that Spinnaker can read it: `sudo chown spinnaker <template>`.

-3. `hal config pubsub google subscription add --project $PROJECT_ID --json-path <key> --subscription-name $SUBSCRIPTION_NAME --template-path <template> <subscription_name>`.
+3. `hal config Pub/Sub google subscription add --project $PROJECT_ID --json-path <key> --subscription-name $SUBSCRIPTION_NAME --template-path <template> <subscription_name>`.

 ### Deploy Spinnaker with Halyard